 AFVs can reduce air pollution, greenhouse gas emissions and dependence on oil.
 In both the passenger and freight areas, AFVs offer reduced fuel costs, savings on maintenance, attractive new technology, support of domestic industries, and promotion of environmental sustainability.

 - AFVs are dedicated, flexible fuel, or dual-fuel vehicles designed to operate on at least one alternative fuel.

 - These vehicles operate on an electric charge or can run on a variety of fuels, including compressed natural gas (CNG), liquid natural gas (LNG), ethanol, biodiesel, propane and hydrogen amongst others.

 ADVANCING ALTERNATIVE FUEL VEHICLES IN NEW JERSEY

-As of December 2017, there were approximately 756,000 all-electric and plug-in hybrid electric vehicles in the United States.
-Within the NJTPA region, 13,194 of these vehicles had been purchased, with a high proportion located in Bergen, Essex, Monmouth and Morris counties.
-There are at least 196 EV charging stations within the NJTPA region.
+As of 2019, more than 1.4 million all-electric and plug-in hybrid electric vehicles has been sold in the United States.
+Within the NJTPA region, 27,221 of these vehicles had been purchased, with a high proportion located in Bergen, Essex, Monmouth, Morris, Ocean, Passaic and Warren counties.
+There are at least 448 public EV charging stations within the NJTPA region.